A couple in Manassas came to John O'Brien with an idea: How about a special gay night at his bar, Jake's Restaurant and Pub.

 The largely hidden nature of gay life outside the District did not stop two Brits from creating an outlet for social activities outside Frederick.
 Chris Baker and his partner, Michael Hydes, went to Hagerstown by way of New York and found the gay community there to be relatively invisible.
 One nearby gay bar, Deer Park, drew patrons from miles away, but that was it.
 Six months ago, Baker and some friends started Community Triangle of Washington County, a gay social and advocacy organization that hosts monthly dinners at local restaurants -- but only if those establishments show support by carrying the group's rainbow-colored fliers.

 "There was a need for something," said Baker, 37.
 "The aim is to be visible and to demonstrate our purchasing power as a community within a community."

 "What was missing was just awareness in the community that Fredericksburg does have a large gay population.
-Not all are out, but quite a lot are," said DeWayne Lawrence, 43, president of Fredericksburg Pride, a nonprofit community service organization.
+Not all are out, but quite a lot are," said DeWayne Lawrence, 43, president of Fredericksburg Pride.

-A few patrons, though grateful for the gay night, would like the restaurant to be more open and get rid of the "private party" sign.
+A few patrons, though grateful for the gay night, would like the restaurant to be more open and get rid of the foreboding "private party" sign.
 If Jake's advertised, they have said, more people would come, giving a chance for more gay singles in the suburbs to meet new friends and lovers.